What is artificial intelligence?

 How AI relates to cognitive APIs

-APIs – app programming interfaces – connect apps to other systems, services or apps.
-When you use cognitive APIs, you’re requesting access to a library of domain-specific intelligent models.Learn more about Azure Cognitive Services
+APIs—application programming interfaces—connect applications to other systems, services or applications.
+When you use cognitive APIs, you are requesting access to a library of domain-specific intelligent models.Learn more about Cognitive Services

 How AI relates to data science